Pointwise mutual information bounded by stochastic Fisher information: EXAMPLES

 \subsection{Overdamped Langevin Dynamics}

 Consider a Brownian particle trapped in a one-dimensional harmonic potential, a standard model in stochastic thermodynamics.
 The system is governed by the overdamped Langevin equation

-where $D$ is the diffusion coefficient, $\xi(t)$ is white noise, and the unknown parameter $\theta$ represents the trap stiffness.
-We assume the system has reached a steady state, yielding a Gaussian conditional probability distribution
+where $k$ is the trap stiffness, $D$ is the diffusion coefficient, and $\xi(t)$ is white noise.
+Here, we consider the elapsed time $t$ as the unknown parameter to be estimated from the stochastic trajectory.
+Prior to reaching a steady state, the time-dependent conditional probability distribution of the system is a Gaussian distribution

-Because the stiffness $\theta$ can take a continuous range of positive values, we apply Theorem 2.
-We define a differentiable prior distribution for the parameter, $p(\theta)$, such as a Gamma or Gaussian distribution restricted to $\theta > 0$.